-Google has said on several occasions that adding a keyword to the structure of the URL IS a Google ranking factor, albeit a very small one.
-Their recommendation is to make URLs for users, and not to restructure a website just to implement it.
+Google has said on several occasions that adding a keyword to the URL structure is a ranking factor, albeit a tiny one.
+Their recommendation is to make URLs for users and not to restructure a website to implement it.

 You may wish to start adding keywords to future pages, though.

 What do you mean by keyword in the URL?

 An URL (Uniform Resource Locator) is the standardized naming convention for addressing documents online.

 There are several different parts to the URL, and while a full explanation is outside the scope of this article, you can see some basic information about the URL on this page:

 More importantly, you can see the use of several keywords, both in the directories and the web page part of the URL.
 You can see how the use of such keywords looks in the search results below:

 Will adding a keyword to the URL improve your Google rankings?